onai/hopxhop-discovery-modeler/README.md

 ## Conclusion
 From Fig. 7, we see that peer-to-peer exchange reduces the total number of messages sent drastically compared to flooding.
-We fixed ‘N’, ‘n’, ‘d’, and ‘r’ to 500, 10, 4.5 and 5 respectively.
+We fixed `N`, `n`, `d`, and `r` to 500, 10, 4.5 and 5 respectively.

 ![Figure7](images/image2.png)